 “Personal Learning comes as a subversive education model outside the boundary markers of traditional schooling, and in the process makes school itself obsolete.”

 So as I listened to Bruxy I was amazed at the number of connections between his idea about religion and my own beliefs about school.
 Without getting into too much detail about his talk and book, it became apparent to me that what many are fighting for is to not necessarily abandon school but to eliminate the structure and traditions of school that interfere with learning.
 This is hard work.
 Bruxy does many things to remove religion from his own church.
-Witness
+Witness his recent podcast with the friendly atheist.

 Because everyone on the planet has virtually all come to think of school and learning synonymously, it’s difficult for many to see beyond the structure of school.
 The people of the New Testament experienced the same thing when it came to religion.
 They only knew about God in the context of religious structure, not all of which was bad, but it had become the focal point of spiritual life and to tamper with it was blasphemous.
 Jesus is relentless in pointing out the hypocrisies.